 6 Tips for identifying an unhealthy coach-athlete relationship

-Back to school means back to participating in sports for many kids.
+Throughout the year, many of our kids participate in sports.
 Besides the physical and mental well-being children gain from being part of a team, sports can also give kids valuable life lessons, from dealing with success and failure to respecting rules and opponents.

 While most coaches have the best interests of the kids they are entrusted with at heart, it’s important for families to know what is and is not a healthy relationship between coaches and athletes.